rizvi14/rizvi14/README.md

 📫 How to reach me: mo dot rizvi at the most commonly used email client in the world dot com (hint: google's email client)
-⚡ Fun fact: High School Basketball National Champion
+⚡ Fun fact: High School Basketball National Champion 2007, Dhahran Academy